The Resolution of Keller's Conjecture: Appendix

 Let $T \subset \mathbb R^d$ be a set of cube corners. $T$ is a \emph{cube tiling} of $\mathbb{R}^d$ if $[0,1)^d + T = \{C^d(t) : t \in T\}$ is a family of pairwise disjoint cubes such that $\bigcup_{t\in T} C^d(t) = \mathbb{R}^d$.
 Note that $T = \mathbb Z^d$ produces the standard lattice cube tiling of $\mathbb R^d$.

 We say that a cube tiling is \emph{faceshare-free} if no pair of distinct cubes in the tiling share a face.
-For example, $[0, 1)^d + \mathbb Z^n$ is not faceshare free since, e.g., $[0, 1)^d$ and $[0, 1)^d+e_1$ faceshare.
+For example, $[0, 1)^d + \mathbb Z^d$ is not faceshare-free since, e.g., $[0, 1)^d$ and $[0, 1)^d+e_1$ faceshare.
 Keller conjectured that all tilings have a facesharing pair of cubes.